Title: Special Issue: Literacy – Is Europe Fit for the Future?

 The portfolio of projects of the institute covers all the different aspects of lifelong learning: school education, vocational education and training (initial and continuing), adult learning and higher education.
 The EIESP has built up a solid reputation as an experienced, international and innovative partner in education policy design, management, reform and evaluation at European, national, regional and institutional levels.
 The institute contributes to studies for the European Commission and to reform processes in countries in transition and emerging economies and it undertakes evaluations of innovative European projects and programmes.

-The EIESP edits the European Journal of Education which is published by Wiley-Blackwell.
-EJE is a peer reviewed journal of international reputation and readership specialised in research on education and the evaluation and review of education and training policies in a global perspective.
+The EIESP edits the European Journal of Education (EJE) which is published by Wiley-Blackwell.
+EJE is a peer-reviewed journal of international reputation and readership specialised in research on education and the evaluation and review of education and training policies in a global perspective.
 It is thematic and receives an ISI Impact Factor ranking.
-EJE is accessible through about 16,000 institutions around the world and in 2012 there were over 105,000 downloads of articles. (http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1465-3435).
+EJE is accessible through about 16,000 institutions around the world and in 2012 there were over 105,000 downloads of articles.
+You can access the online version of the journal here.

 The EIESP is on the European Commission's register of interest representatives.
 This is a voluntary Register, in the context of the European Transparency Initiative, which includes a commitment to abide by the Code of Conduct.